Custom Telescopes

 name: my_telescope

-units: m # Length units
+units: m # Length units (currently only "m")

 mirror_templates:

-# Surface parameter templates (optional)
+# Surface parameter templates referenced by mirrors

 mirrors: